dimakm/Jax-Eats/README.md

 ## Overview

-This is single page application featuring a map of some restaurants in St.Johns Town Center in Jacksonville, FL where I live.
+This is single page application showing a map of some restaurants in St.Johns Town Center in Jacksonville, FL .
- Made as the final project of Front End Web Developer Nanodegree . it includes making function calls to Google Maps and other location-based services like Foursquare.

 The app allows you to filter the list down as you type.
 In return, it displays the locations on the map.
+It was Made as the final project of Front End Web Developer Nanodegree.

 This application follow this [Udacity Project Rubric](https://review.udacity.com/#!/rubrics/1351/view)

 ## Important

-Please note that the **Service Worker** works only in the **production build**.
-The project was created with create-react-app and I used the created service worker for it, so if you want to use the service worker create-react-app in your computer and put my files in it.
+The project was created with create-react-app and I used the created service worker for it, so if you want to use the **Service Worker** create-react-app in your computer and put my files in it.
+The **Service Worker** works only in the **production build**.

 ## How to run the project

-To run the project in the **development mode**, follow the instructions below:
+To run the project follow the instructions below:

 Download or clone [this repository in your computer](https://github.com/dimakm/Jax-Eats)